 Naomi Klein poses the same question.
-Her book, The Shock Doctrine, documents how the people in power engineer catastrophes and exploit natural disasters to profit a few.
-How awful!
+Her book, The Shock Doctrine, documents how the people in power engineer catastrophes and exploit natural disasters for profit.
 Who are we, that we tolerate such injustice?

 Capitalists and their supporters reply, “Human nature is brutal and cannot change.”
-They want to keep the door shut on any discussion of who we are and the kind of society we could have.
+They want to shut the door on any discussion of who we could be and the kind of society we could create.
 As far as they are concerned, we are their creatures and should remain so.
 We labor to enrich them.
 We suffer and die to build their empires.
-That’s who they want us to be.
+That is who they want us to be.

-Most people want to live in a compassionate and sharing world, a giving-and-forgiving world, a help-each-other-out world, an all-for-one-and-one-for-all world, democratically managed by all of us, for all of us.
+The vast majority of people would prefer to live in a compassionate world, a giving-and-forgiving world, a help-each-other-out world, an all-for-one-and-one-for-all world, collectively managed for the benefit of all.

-A truly democratic society can remake itself in any way it chooses.
-As Klein points out, the idea that people should not have the power to decide how the economy functions “is and remains the single most anti-democratic idea of our time.”
+However, as Klein points out, the belief that ordinary people cannot be trusted to decide economic matters “is and remains the single most anti-democratic idea of our time.”

-The capitalists don’t want a compassionate world or a democratic world.
+The capitalist class do not want a compassionate world or a democratic society.
 There would be no profit in it.
-They want more and bigger weapons, more prisons, more surveillance and more repression to keep their power growing and their profits flowing.
+They want more weapons, more prisons, more surveillance, and more repression to safeguard their power and keep their profits flowing.

-When millions of people question this arrangement, when they begin to ask, “Who are we?” then the days of the oppressors are numbered.
+The days of the exploiters are numbered when millions of people question this arrangement, when they begin to ask, “Who are we?”